 Adaptogenic (increases adaptation and resistance to stress).
 Ginseng increases plasma levels of corticosterone, exerts nootropic effect (increases cognitive function), immunomodulant (chiefly by stimulating the activity of T-lymphocytes and the interferon production), antihyperglycemic and cholesterol reducing, liver protective, platelet aggregation inhibitor, antioxidant, anti-inflammatory and peripheral vasodilatory effects.
 All the mentioned constituents contribute to the overall impact, particularly ginsenosides and panaxanes.

 Weakness, loss of physical stamina, exhaustion, tiredness, diminished concentration, memory or psychomotor activity, chronic immune deficiency, depression, any chronic condition including ageing, infirmity or convalescence, cancer prevention and supportive treatment, cardiovascular disease, chronic respiratory disease including asthma, emphysema, non-insulin-dependent diabetes, erectile dysfunction, menopausal symptoms

 Ginseng therapy may prevent the onset of nervous unrest during treatment with morphine.
-It has been shown to be slightly more effective than a placebo at improving sleep and mood and lessening fatigue.
+It is slightly more effective than a placebo at improving sleep and mood and lessening fatigue.